 The Associate in Science in Public and Social Services (ASPSS) degree is intended to meet the educational and professional needs of midcareer adults in a wide variety of human services fields.
-The student selects the option that matches his/her expertise.
-For most students this reflects their occupation.
+The degree is designed for students who work in appropriate positions in the human services areas represented by the options.